 She has qualifications in geology, environment, law and business management including a PhD in Geology.
 She was awarded an Honorary Doctor of Science from Curtin University in 2017 for her contribution to sustainability, innovation and policy leadership in the resources industry.

-Dr Guthrie is the former Managing Director and CEO of Toro Energy Limited (2013 to 2016) and VP Sustainable Development at Woodside Energy, and is currently Chair of the Minerals Council of Australia, Deputy Chair of the WACA, a non-executive Director of the Australian Broadcasting Corporation, Vimy Resources Limited (since 2017), and Adelaide Brighton Limited (since 2018), and a Council member of Curtin University.
+Dr Guthrie is the former Managing Director and CEO of Toro Energy Limited (2013 to 2016), VP Sustainable Development at Woodside Energy, Chair of the Minerals Council of Australia, and non-executive Director of Vimy Resources Limited, and is currently Deputy Chair of the WACA, a non-executive Director of the Australian Broadcasting Corporation, Adelaide Brighton Limited (since 2018) and Tronox Holdings PLC, and Pro-Chancellor of Curtin University.

 She is an active member of the Australian Institute of Company Directors and Chief Executive Women, and a Fellow of the Australian Academy of Technological Sciences and Engineering.